keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 ---

-The Hartree--Fock algorithm is the computational kernel for more accurate [electronic structure wavefunction methods]({% post_url 2023-04-12-compchem-methods-basics %}) as electron behaviour is captured by addition of either 'dynamic' electron correlation (mutual repulsion during motion) and 'static' correlation (fun stuff where a single arrangement of reference electron orbitals are insufficient).
+The Hartree--Fock algorithm is the computational kernel for more accurate [electronic structure wavefunction methods]({% post_url 2023-04-12-compchem-methods-basics %}), where electron behaviour is improved by addition of either 'dynamic' electron correlation (mutual repulsion during motion) and 'static' correlation (fun stuff where a single arrangement of reference electron orbitals are insufficient).
 First we need to get a reasonable set of combined atomic orbitals for the resting state of a molecule.
 I'm using "pre-baked" basis-sets as really I want to focus on the algorithm (Roothaan--Hall eigenvalue finding) and coding it up.

 So, we're starting with a set of atomic orbitals ($$\chi_{n}$$) (here, the minimal viable ones, the basis-set).
 We combine them to get some set of molecular orbitals ($$\phi_{i} = \sum\limits_{n}C_{ni}\chi_{n}$$) (MOs).
 If we take these electrons and capture their properties as spin--$$\frac{1}{2}$$ particles---kinetic energy, attraction to nuclei, electron--electron repulsions, change of sign upon indistinguishable particle exchange (Fermi stats)--- we get the Fock operator $$\hat{F}$$ to work with.
 Really, the Fock operator is related to the overlap of orbital basis set vectors ($${S}$$), and we can use an algorithm to optimise the co-efficients ($${C}$$) of these orbitals to lower the orbital energies ($$\epsilon$$)